 ?>

-The above code retrieves additional account information from the database, as before with the home page, we didn't need to connect to the database because we retrieved the data stored in sessions.
+The above code retrieves additional account information from the database, as before with the home page, we didn't need to connect to the database because we retrieved the data stored directly in PHP sessions.

-We're going to populate all the account information for the user and therefore we must retrieve the password and email columns from the database.
+We're going to populate all the account information for the user and therefore we must retrieve the email and registered columns from the database.
 We don't need to retrieve the username or id columns because we've them stored in session variables that were declared in the authenticate.php file.

 After the closing tag, add the following code: